yieldprotocol/addendum-docs/COOKBOOK.md

 | `  receiver  `   | Receiver for the resulting tokens. |
 | `  vaultId  `   | Vault to repay debt from. |

-**Usage:** Use before maturity if borrow and pool was used, and if debt is below fyToken received.
+**Usage:** Use if borrow and pool was used, and if debt is below fyToken received.

 **Limits:** The debt of the user plus the base reserves of the pool must be lower than the fyToken received.

-**Note**: If repayFromLadle is refactored to send collateral and remainder to separate addresses, the surplus fyToken could be sold.

-**Note**: Cheaper than “Remove liquidity and repay”.
-Sometimes might make sense to leave vaults with debt instead of spending the gas to repay them.

 ### Remove liquidity and redeem